algorandfoundation/algokit-cli/docs/features/init.md

 ## Non-interactive project initialization

 By combining a number of options, it is possible to initialize a new project without any interaction.
-For example to create a project named `my-smart-contract` using the `beaker` template, no git, no bootstrapping, the author name of `Algorand Foundation`, and defaults for all other values you could execute the following.
+For example, to create a project named `my-smart-contract` using the `beaker` template with no git, no bootstrapping, the author name of `Algorand Foundation`, and defaults for all other values, you could execute the following:

 `algokit init -n my-smart-contract -t beaker --no-git --no-bootstrap --answer author_name "Algorand Foundation" --defaults`